The monument

 Juxtaposed arches, a form of construction standardisation.

-Built around 50 CE, during the reigns of the emperors Claudius and Nero, the aqueduct of which the Pont du Gard is a part, supplied the city of Nîmes with large quantities of pressurised water for over five centuries.
+Built around 50 AD, under the reigns of Claudius or Nero, the aqueduct to which the Pont du Gard belongs supplied the city of Nîmes with large quantities of pressurised water for 5 centuries.

-The Roman city, known as "Nemausus” at the time, was undergoing significant urban development during the 1st century that the construction of an aqueduct was decided, in keeping with the example of Rome, as capital and model for the entire Roman Empire.
-This achievement gave the city a high degree of prestige: fountains, spa, running water in the residences of the wealthy, and clean streets all contributed to a sense of urban well-being.
+The Roman city of Nîmes, the ancient ‘Nemausus’, grew so rapidly in the 1st century that it decided to build an aqueduct, following in the footsteps of Rome, the capital and model for the entire Roman Empire.
+This achievement gave the city new prestige: fountains, thermal baths, running water in wealthy homes and clean streets all contributed to the city's enjoyment and well-being.

-With an average descent of 25 cm per kilometre, one of the lowest ever achieved at the time, the aqueduct gravity fed 30,000 to 40,000 cubic metres of fresh water from springs located in Uzès to Nîmes, thus covering a distance of 50 kilometres.
-These ancient structures are regularly reinforced and strengthened.
+With an average gradient of 25 cm per kilometre, one of the lowest ever achieved at the time, the aqueduct carried 30,000 to 40,000 m3 of running water per day by gravity from a spring in Uzès, over a distance of 50 kilometres to Nîmes.
+These ancient works are regularly maintained and consolidated.

-For those interested, there is a signposted discovery trail along the remains.
+For enthusiasts, there is a signposted discovery trail running alongside these remains.

-Located 600 metres downstream from the bridge on the left bank of the Gardon, the Estel quarry was one of the main sources of the stone used to build the Pont du Gard.
-Recent excavations in this quarry have uncovered the ancient building site and its working faces thus providing a better understanding of the techniques used by the Romans.
-The stone blocks were transported by water and land depending on site location.
+Located 600 metres downstream from the bridge on the left bank of the Gardon, the Estel quarry was one of the main places where the stone used to build the Pont du Gard was extracted.
+Recent excavations at the quarry have uncovered the ancient site and its quarry faces, providing a better understanding of the techniques used by the Romans.
+The blocks of stone were transported by water and by land, depending on the location of the site.

-In the 18th century, when the road bridge (Pont Pitot) was constructed next to the ancient structure, the quarry was put to use again.
+In the 18th century, when the road bridge (Pont Pitot) was being built next to the ancient structure, the quarry underwent major new quarrying.

-Despite the 18 centuries that separate these two projects, the techniques used differ very little and a non-specialist observer would have a hard time telling the difference.
-This site, listed as a historical monument, is closed to the public, but full-scale reconstructions can be seen in the museum.
+Despite the 18 centuries that separate these two sites, the evolution of techniques is very slight and hardly perceptible to the non-specialist observer.
+The site, which is listed as a historic monument, is closed to the public, but full-scale reconstructions can now be seen in the Museum.

-The Pont du Gard is one of the best preserved Roman remains in the world.
-It is steeped in history and has been a source of inspiration to many artists.
+The Pont du Gard is one of the best-preserved Roman remains in the world.
+Steeped in history, it has also been a source of inspiration for many artists.